Skip to main content

 1. Land Rover Range Rover

-The Land Rover Range Rover is a high-end SUV with a starting price of $101,000.
+The Land Rover Range Rover is a high-end SUV.
 There are several versions available, including standard and long wheelbase options.
 The diesel and plug-in hybrid versions have been discontinued as of 2022, but Land Rover launched a new hybrid version.
 The new hybrid offers a good mix of economical electric driving, with the back-up of the 3.0 liter, six-cylinder gas engine.

 The Range Rover is a large, powerful, luxurious vehicle with a comfortable interior.
 That interior features power-assisted doors and massage seats for maximum comfort.
 Active noise cancellation technology makes even the longest drives quiet and less fatiguing.
 Cabin air purification filters reduce the presence of odors, allergens, and other bacteria.